engrjabi/grunt-remove-logging/README.md

 This plugin can be customized by specifying the following options:

+* `customRegexGenerator`: A function that accepts two arguments default or set `opts.namespace` and default or set `opts.methods` and expects a regex object to be the returned value.
+If not specified, the default regex will be used.
+Can be seen on `tasks/lib/removelogging.js` - `line 25`
 * `replaceWith`: A value to replace logging statements with.
 This option defaults to an empty string.
 If you use fancy statements like `console && console.log("foo");`, you may choose to specify a `replaceWith` value like `0;` so that your scripts don't completely break.
 * `namespace`: An array of object names that logging methods are attached to.
 Defaults to `[ 'console', 'window.console' ]`.
 If you use a custom logger, like